Catherine Barlow1

 Elizabeth, Countess of Warwick 2

-As a result of her marriage, Elizabeth Hamilton was styled as Baroness Brooke of Beauchamps Court on 15 May 1742.
+After her marriage, Elizabeth Hamilton was styled as Baroness Brooke of Beauchamps Court on 15 May 1742.
 From 15 May 1742, her married name became Greville.
-As a result of her marriage, Elizabeth Hamilton was styled as Countess Brooke of Warwick Castle on 7 July 1746.
-As a result of her marriage, Elizabeth Hamilton was styled as Countess of Warwick on 13 November 1759.
+After her marriage, Elizabeth Hamilton was styled as Countess Brooke of Warwick Castle on 7 July 1746.
+After her marriage, Elizabeth Hamilton was styled as Countess of Warwick on 13 November 1759.
 Her last will was dated 6 February 1800.

 On 20 August 1765 Lady Dalkeith wrote "Lord, Lord! what stange creatures there are among us women.
 Lady Warwick has come to England, was refused admittance at her Lord's House in Hill Street, and has taken lodgings in Kensington."3